 Like many cancer patients finishing their treatment, Alexsandra Dietrich rang a bell at her clinic to mark the end of chemotherapy.

-So on that last day of chemotherapy in August, Dietrich — surrounded by her family and medical team — wept as she rang the celebration bell at the Moffitt Cancer Center in Tampa, Florida.
+So on that last day of chemotherapy in August of 2018, Dietrich — surrounded by her family and medical team — wept as she rang the celebration bell at the Moffitt Cancer Center in Tampa, Florida.
 The powerful moment went viral, with the video featured on TODAY:

 The bell ringing ritual at the end of chemotherapy or radiation has become common in hospitals and clinics across the country.
 Patients proudly post the videos online.
 But the joyous celebrations have their critics who say they lack sensitivity and have no place in facilities where others with no hope for a cure can see or hear them.